 The importance of seagrass meadows and the variety of ecosystem services they provide have led to the enhancement of both global and regional programs to monitor Essential Oceanic Variable (EOVs) such as seagrass composition (Miloslavich et al., 2018), as well as Essential Biodiversity Variable (EBVs) such as seagrass taxonomic diversity, species distribution, population abundance, and phenology (Pereira et al., 2013).
 Traditionally, indicators of seagrass status have been quantified using in situ measurements.
 The acquisition of field data in intertidal zones is however notoriously challenging.
-Intertidal seagrass meadows are only partially exposed during low tide and can be situated in difficult-to-reach mudflats, potentially leading to inaccurate and limited estimations with conventional sampling techniques (Nijland et al., 2019).
+Intertidal seagrass meadows are only exposed during low tide and can be situated in difficult-to-reach mudflats, potentially leading to inaccurate and limited estimations with conventional sampling techniques (Nijland et al., 2019).
 Satellite observations have been proven effective in complementing in situ sampling, allowing for the near real-time and consistent retrieval of seagrass EOVs and EBVs over extensive meadows.
 (Zoffoli et al., 2021 ; Xu et al., 2021 ; Traganos and Reinartz, 2018 ; Coffer et al., 2023)